foxglove/docs/docs/12-foxglove-agent/2-manage-data.md

 Start processing data recordings with your Foxglove Agent.

-### Set up directory
+### Set up the data directory

 Configure the `STORAGE_ROOT` setting in `/etc/foxglove/agent/envfile` with the directory you want to monitor for newly recorded data files.
+This will serve as the Agent's _data directory_.

 ### Adding recording files

-Move your completed recordings into the `STORAGE_ROOT`.
+Move your completed recordings into the data directory.
 The Agent will be notified by the filesystem when a new recording is available.

 The Foxglove Agent receives filesystem notifications when files are created in the data directory.
 This notification is triggered when a file is created.
-To avoid triggering notifications on incomplete files, data files should be [renamed](https://man7.org/linux/man-pages/man1/rename.1.html) into the `STORAGE_ROOT` directory after writing (use `mv` rather than `cp`).
-Alternatively, you can write files into the `STORAGE_ROOT` directory with an ignored filename suffix, and then rename it to remove the suffix after writing.
+To avoid triggering notifications on incomplete files, data files should be [renamed](https://man7.org/linux/man-pages/man1/rename.1.html) into the data directory after writing (use `mv` rather than `cp`).
+Alternatively, you can write files into the data directory with an ignored filename suffix, and then rename it to remove the suffix after writing.
 The ignored suffix defaults to `.active` and can be customized with the `WATCH_IGNORE_SUFFIX` environment variable.

-**Note:** The ROS 1 bag writer uses an `.active` suffix on incomplete files by default, and can be used to write directly into the `STORAGE_ROOT`.
+**Note:** The ROS 1 bag writer uses an `.active` suffix on incomplete files by default, and can be used to write directly into the data directory.

 ### Import to cloud